kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>2015</span> The National Mapping and Resource Information Authority announces it has finally located the 400 islands that the country feared were lost after they were blown away by typhoon Yolanda.

 - <span class=year>2016</span> President Rodrigo Duterte announces an all-out War on Drugs and orders the police to shoot on sight all kinds of illicit substances wherever they see them, even while being smoked, injected or snorted by users.
-Tens of thousands of Filipino bystanders die from stray bullets.
+Tens of thousands of Filipinos die from stray bullets.

 <!--
 - <span class=year>2020</span> Coronavirus